mchojrin/calculator/README.md

 # calculator
-A POC for php testing tools
+## A Proof Of Concept for php testing tools

 This project is the counterpart of [this post]() where I go through an introduction to php testing tools.